Tech-at-DU/d3-tutorial/11-Areas/readme.md

   .tickFormat(d3.timeFormat("%B"))
 ```

-Here the tick format uses a time formatter to show the month. "%B" says use the fulle month, for example: December.
+Here the tick format uses a time formatter to show the month. "%B" says use the full month, for example: December.
 You can use "%b" for the short month, for example: Dec.

 **Challenge**
 Draw each new area with a different fill color.
 Use opacity to make these transparent.